-Note 1: Please refer to the Table 2.
-Protected Area Sizes.
+Note 1: see the Table 2 "Protected Area Size".

 Configuration Register

 The Configuration Register is able to change the default status of Flash memory.
 Flash memory will be configured after the CR bit is set.

 ODS bit

 The output driver strength (ODS2, ODS1, ODS0) bits are volatile bits, which indicate the output driver level (as defined in Output Driver Strength Table) of the device.
 The Output Driver Strength is defaulted as 30 Ohms when delivered from factory.
 To write the ODS bits requires the Write Status Register (WRSR) instruction to be executed.